 Here are some random images from the 1980s and '90s.
-A few will appear in the updated 2022 edition of "Under Their Thumb."
+A few of them appear in the updated 2022 edition of "Under Their Thumb."

 Keith's special stationery